kpp/romio/README.md

 doesn't contain many other parts of tokio that are not directly related to asynchronous IO.

-You should use romio if you want to experiment with writing networking code using the new async/await syntax.
-However, romio is not directly compatible with other libraries built on top of tokio - like hyper, actix, and tower - so if you want to use those, romio might not be a good fit for you.

-Romio is intended to unblock people trying to experiment with async/await, which is why it exposes such a minimal API.
-It's not intended to be a full fledged "competitor" to tokio, which we expect will eventually move to the newer futures API and be compatible with async/await syntax.
+Romio was intended to unblock people trying to experiment with async/await, so that it exposed such a minimal API.
+It was not intended to be a full fledged "competitor" to tokio, which we expected would eventually move to the newer futures API and be compatible with async/await syntax.
+Since async/await landed to stable, there is no need to use romio to experiment with this feature.

 ## License